The Juror

 [but must] hate the lie, love the truth.

-The funny part is that if one looks at the corresponding scene in Kleinbasel or Heidelberg, one sees that Death's speech »No trick or flattery helps …« originally was the juror's defense.
+The funny part is that if one looks at the corresponding scene in Kleinbasel, Heidelberg or other versions of the high German dance of death, one sees that Death's speech »No trick or flattery helps […]« originally was the lawyer's defence.

 Kleinbasel